Mark McGrath (darts player): Personal life

 McGrath was born and raised in Leeds until his family emigrated to New Zealand in 1981.
-Went to Horowhenua College until 1986.
+Went to Horowhenua College until 1986, where he was nicknamed Paddy due to his thick leeds accent.
 Married to Colette McGrath, 23 February 2013.
 McGrath has two children Jessica, Connor and Colette has 2 children Tayla, Brooke.
 McGrath works as Baker for his job.
 In his spare time he goes Jetski fishing.
 He is a member of Team Cowboy and his major sponsors are DartsNz.co.Nz, R J Roofing.
 He supports Leeds United.